-Though the sun lies 93 million miles (149 million km) from Earth, its unceasing activity assures an impact on our planet far beyond the obvious light and heat.
+Though the sun lies 93 million miles (149 million kilometers) from Earth, its unceasing activity assures an impact on our planet far beyond the obvious light and heat.
 From a constant stream of particles in the form of solar wind to the unpredictable bombardment from solar flares and coronal mass ejections, Earth often feels the effects of its stellar companions.
 Less noticeable are the sunspots crossing the solar surface, though they are related to the more violent interactions.
 All of these fall under the definition of "space weather."

 Studying the surface of the sun can reveal small, dark areas that vary in number and location.
 These sunspots, which tend to cluster in bands above and below the equator, result from the interaction of the sun's surface plasma with its magnetic field.
 According to NASA, sunspots are "the most visible advertisement of the solar magnetic field."

 Sunspots are cooler regions that cap some of the intense energy below them.
 Here's how they form:

 The material at the solar equator travels significantly faster than the material at the poles.
 The magnetic field lines become warped.
 When the magnetic field is strong enough — and twisted enough — jet streams of flowing currents create ropes of magnetism.
 Most of the rope, or filament, lies inside the sun, but part of it may break through the visible layer, where it is viewed in the form of two sunspots.
 The pair are polar opposites, literally; think of them as magnetic north and south, with the rope acting as the magnet in between.
 [Photos: Sunspots on Earth's Closest Star]